Welcome to SEDA! This page will provide you with the basics of what you need to be involved with your child's debating.

 - Fees: To participate in a SEDA event there is a membership fee of $40 for the whole season as well as a registration fee per tournament.
 For more information on SEDA fees and accommodations, click here.

 - Code of Conduct: Any individual who participates, volunteers, or attends a SEDA event is expected to adhere to our equity document and codes of conduct.
 To see the codes of conduct for parents and students, click here.

-If you have any questions, check out the rest of the parent-resources page or contact us at email@example.com
+If you have any questions, please review our parent-resources page or contact us at email@example.com